Hypercalcaemia: Signs and symptoms

 The neuromuscular symptoms of hypercalcaemia are caused by a negative bathmotropic effect due to the increased interaction of calcium with sodium channels.
-Since calcium blocks sodium channels and inhibits depolarization of nerve and muscle fibers, increased calcium raises the threshold for depolarization.
+Since calcium blocks sodium channels and inhibits depolarisation of nerve and muscle fibres, increased calcium raises the threshold for depolarisation.
 This results in decreased deep tendon reflexes (hyporeflexia), and skeletal muscle weakness.

-Other symptoms include cardiac arrhythmias (especially in those taking digoxin), fatigue, nausea, vomiting (emesis), loss of appetite, abdominal pain, & paralytic ileus.
+Other symptoms include cardiac arrhythmias (especially in those taking digoxin), fatigue, nausea, vomiting (emesis), loss of appetite, abdominal pain, and paralytic ileus.
 If kidney impairment occurs as a result, manifestations can include increased urination, urination at night, and increased thirst.
 Psychiatric manifestation can include emotional instability, confusion, delirium, psychosis, and stupor.
 Calcium deposits known as limbus sign may be visible in the eyes.

 Symptoms are more common at high calcium blood values (12.0 mg/dL or 3 mmol/L).
 Severe hypercalcaemia (above 15–16 mg/dL or 3.75–4 mmol/L) is considered a medical emergency: at these levels, coma and cardiac arrest can result.
 The high levels of calcium ions decrease the neuron membrane permeability to sodium ions, thus decreasing excitability, which leads to hypotonicity of smooth and striated muscle.
 This explains the fatigue, muscle weakness, low tone and sluggish reflexes in muscle groups.
 The sluggish nerves also explain drowsiness, confusion, hallucinations, stupor or coma.
 In the gut this causes constipation.
 Hypocalcaemia causes the opposite by the same mechanism.